And by the way, as any top-tier Destiny 2 build, these builds will guide you every step of the way, including essential Exotics, Mods, and more.

 Goal of the Build: Protect your Fireteam with constant Invisibility and damage resistance, and be the ‘anchor’ of the team.

-- Aspects: Trapper’s Ambush and Vanishing Step (Pro tip: Trapper’s Ambush’s ‘dive’ effect grants you increased invisibility duration and debuffs enemies for a longer period of time compared to the base smoke bomb, so always dive if possible).
+• Aspects: Trapper’s Ambush and Vanishing Step (Pro tip: Trapper’s Ambush’s ‘dive’ effect grants you increased invisibility duration and debuffs enemies for a longer period of time compared to the base smoke bomb, so always dive if possible).

-- Fragments: Echo of Persistence, Echo of Obscurity, and Echo of Remnants.
+• Fragments: Echo of Persistence, Echo of Obscurity, and Echo of Remnants.

-- Mods:
+• Mods:

-- Helmet: x2 Heavy Ammo Finder and Heavy Ammo Scout
+• Helmet: x2 Heavy Ammo Finder and Heavy Ammo Scout.

-- Arms: x2 Momentum Transfer and Bolstering Detonation
+• Arms: x2 Momentum Transfer and Bolstering Detonation.

-- Legs: Surge mods matching your weapons
+• Legs: Weapon Surge Mods matching your weapons.

-- Cloak: Special Finisher, Distribution and Bomber
+• Class Item: Special Finisher, Distribution and Bomber.

 Gameplay Loop